acceleratescience/ai-core-concepts/docs/limitations-of-ai.md

 The **black-box** nature of many models means that it can be difficult to understand or interpret why AI models make the predictions that they do.
 For some domains, this can be challenging.

 **Hallucinations or confabulations** are the name given to a specific kind of error made by language models outputting factually incorrect information.
+While it's possible to reduce the hallucination rate, eliminating hallucinations entirely is a challenge.

 ## Third Party Tools

 The use of third party tools like ChatGPT are increasingly common as part of scientific research.

 Take care when uploading data to a third party tool.
 Information that you upload may be stored by them and used for model training or other purposes.
-Data protection laws like GDPR may be applicable here when dealing with personal data, but also consider the risk in uploading unpublished data or work.
+Data protection laws like GDPR may be applicable when dealing with personal data, but also consider the risk of uploading unpublished data or work to a third party service.
 Many services have an option to opt-out of them storing your data, so be sure to check the settings you are using.
-There’s a need to be transparent about your use of AI with participants, and inform them that their data may be shared with a third party.
+There’s a need to be transparent about your use of AI with research participants, and inform them that their data may be shared with a third party.

 ## Risks, Concerns and Scientific Integrity